Bhagavad Gita Chapter 8 Verse 9 Meaning

 Available in 28 languages

-This verse from Chapter 8 of the Bhagavad Gita highlights a practical insight: Whosoever meditates on the Omniscient, the Ancient, the Ruler of the whole world, minuter than an atom, the supporter of all, of inconceivable form, effulgent like the sun and beyond the darkness of ignorance.
+At this point in Aksara Brahma Yoga, Krishna deepens His teaching on death and beyond.
+Whosoever meditates on the Omniscient, the Ancient, the Ruler of the whole world, minuter than an atom, the supporter of all, of inconceivable form, effulgent like the sun and beyond the darkness of i The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team